ArturB/multilinear/README.md

 ## Summary
 Multilinear is general - purpose linear algebra and multi-dimensional array library for Haskell.
 It provides generic and efficient implementation of linear algebra operations on vectors, linear functionals, matrices and its higher - rank analoges: tensors.
 It can also be used as simply a miltidimensional arrays for everyone.

-### AS FOR NOW, THE LIBRARY IS IN PRODUCTION PHASE  - DO NOT USE IT FOR PRODUCTION!!
+### AS FOR NOW, THE LIBRARY IS IN BETA PHASE  - DO NOT USE IT FOR PRODUCTION!!

 ## Scripting